-Our patent attorneys are registered to practise before the Australian and New Zealand Patent Offices and they instruct patent attorneys registered before the Malaysian Intellectual Property Office on all aspects of Malaysian patent prosecution.
+Our patent attorneys are registered to practise before the Australian, New Zealand and Singapore Patent Offices and they instruct patent attorneys registered before the Malaysian Intellectual Property Office on all aspects of Malaysian patent prosecution.

 The government agency responsible for grant of patent rights in Malaysia is the Malaysian Intellectual Property Office.